NathanCordeiro/Breast-Cancer-Prediction/README.md

 - **Model Reliability:** Both models demonstrate high accuracy and consistency, with Random Forest slightly outperforming Logistic Regression.
 - **Explainability:** SHAP enhances trust in the model by clearly explaining feature contributions.

-## License
-This project is open-source and available for use under the MIT License.

-## Contributions
-Feel free to contribute by opening issues or submitting pull requests.

 ---

-For questions or suggestions, please reach out via the repository issues section.